 Traditional Cantonese Crispy Roast pork belly – Siu Yuk, 脆皮烧肉, is my daughter favourite of all Chinese roast dishes.
-She can never have enough of Cantonese Crispy Roast Pork Belly aka Siu Yuk and will eat it everyday.
+She can never have enough of Cantonese Crispy Roast Pork Belly aka Siu Yuk and will eat it everyday if she could.

-However normally after marinating and roasting it all day, after the cleaning up I find I can only able to manage a few pieces.
+However normally after marinating and roasting it all day, after the cleaning up I find I am only able to manage a few pieces.

-i do not often order this dish in restaurant outside as I find them only having one taste – salty!
-That is NOT a traditional Cantonese Crispy Roast Pork belly!
+I do not often order this dish in restaurants outside as I find them only having one taste – salty!
+That is NOT how a traditional Cantonese Crispy Roast Pork belly should taste like!
 Well not to me anyway 😀 The layer on salt on top type and wrapping with tin foil is NOT a traditional Cantonese Crispy Roast pork belly to me too.
 I cannot think what to do with the salt after nor wonder how the bottom can get nicely roasted if on tin foil.

-While is going through it stages be it salting or marinating you can go gardening, shopping, clean out your fridge freezer for examples. kekekekekeke or just have coffee and Facebook catch up.
+While the pork belly is going through it stages be it salting or marinating you can go gardening, shopping, clean out your fridge freezer for examples. kekekekekeke or just have coffee and Facebook catch up.

 TIP – The hot water on the skin not only tightens it but helps in giving you a crispy skin.